zorantrkulja2509/TicketSales_w-w/README.md

     (2) offer user to buy new tickets
 Domain rules:
   - Admin needs to specify how many tickets are for sale per concert
-  - User cannot by more tickets than available
+  - User cannot buy more tickets than available

-Immplement solution using .net core, event based architecture, masstransit.
+Implement solution using .net core, event based architecture, masstransit.
 For extra points use clean architecture and event sourcing.